 With time and continued use, all dental equipment will eventually need maintenance or replaced.
 Among the many types of dental equipment, handpieces are an essential part of a dentist’s tools.
 While every handpiece will need to be serviced at some point, properly maintaining your handpiece is important in your day-to-day operations, and will keep the service calls to a minimum.

 Regular maintenance is a must for safety and ensuring operational reliability in your dental practice.
-Regular maintenance reduces downtime and costly unplanned repairs and your equipment are up-to-date and hygiene compliant.
+Regular maintenance reduces downtime and costly unplanned repairs and your equipment is up-to-date and hygiene compliant.
 To keep a dental office up and running, implementing proper cleaning and sterilization techniques is crucial.

 Here are some tips to maximize the potential of your dental handpieces in a cost-effective and preventive way.

 Cleaning your handpiece surface

 Wipe down the handpiece with a damp disposable cloth.
 A mild detergent is acceptable but make sure to run clean of all dirt, dust, and bio-matter before sterilizing.
 If there is still some bio-burden left on the handpiece, clean under running water using a brush.
 Flush water through the handpiece for 30 seconds in the operatory to clean out the internal water line.

 Do not immerse the handpiece in water, disinfectant, or any ultrasonic cleaners.
 Dry the handpiece thoroughly using gauze, paper towel, or air syringe.

 Handpieces need regular application of lubricant to avoid quick degradation.
 Place a few drops of lubricant into the drive air hole of the handpieces and run the handpiece at a slow speed until only lubricant comes out of the head.
 Then continue to expel any excess lubricant through bearings and chuck.